 America’s employers added just 266,000 jobs last month, sharply lower than in March and a sign that some businesses are struggling to find enough workers as the economic recovery rapidly strengthens.

-New jobless claims in the state and Spokane County declined last week, according to the Washington State Employment Security Department.
+The number of new weekly jobless claims declined last week as fewer layoffs occurred in the retail trade and educational services sectors, according to the Washington State Employment Security Department.